n220556/writeups/_posts/2025-10-09-Day01_kioptrix_Level_1.md

 ### Virtual Machine

-- Format: Virtual Machine (VMware)
+Format: Virtual Machine (VMware) <br>
-- Operating System: Linux
+Operating System: Linux

+---

 ## Points I have Learned

 - Network Discovery using Nmap
+  - `-sn` : finds host up or not
 - Scaning Target using Zenmap
 - Using Metaspolit To Exploit
 - Maintaining Access

+---

 ## Step By Step Process